 Charlotte is a somewhat small city located in the state of Michigan.
-With a population of 9,054 people and five constituent neighborhoods, Charlotte is the 127th largest community in Michigan.
-Much of the housing stock in Charlotte was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 9,090 people and five constituent neighborhoods, Charlotte is the 127th largest community in Michigan.
+Charlotte has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Charlotte isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Charlotte are a mix of both white- and blue-collar jobs.
-Overall, Charlotte is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Charlotte who work in office and administrative support (14.22%), food service (9.88%), and sales jobs (7.94%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charlotte is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Charlotte is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Charlotte who work in office and administrative support (11.99%), food service (9.83%), and healthcare suport services (6.67%).

 Also of interest is that Charlotte has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Charlotte are slightly less educated than the national average of 21.84% for the average city or town: 16.00% of adults in Charlotte have a bachelor's degree or advanced degree
+The percentage of adults in Charlotte with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.46% of adults in Charlotte have a bachelor's degree or advanced degree.

-The per capita income in Charlotte in 2010 was $23,618, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $94,472 for a family of four.
+The per capita income in Charlotte in 2018 was $26,775, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $107,100 for a family of four.
 However, Charlotte contains both very wealthy and poor people as well.

 The people who call Charlotte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlotte residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlotte include Irish, English, Dutch, and French .
+Important ancestries of people in Charlotte include German, Irish, English, Polish, and Dutch.

 The most common language spoken in Charlotte is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Italian.